Traditional herbal remedies

 The MHRA says the scheme is designed to address problems with poor quality herbal remedies, some of which were found to be adulterated or contained the wrong herb.
 Some products also failed to provide information about side effects and contra-indications with other medicines or give warnings for pregnant women or people with certain medical conditions.

-The scheme is being tightened further from the end of April 2014.
-All manufactured herbal medicines will have to be authorised by the MHRA in order to be sold and supplied lawfully in the UK.
+The scheme was tightened further from May 2014.
+All manufactured herbal medicines now have to be authorised by the MHRA in order to be sold and supplied lawfully in the UK.

 What Traditional Herbal Registration means